meizabel/documentation/concepts.md

 ##

-**Command** is an instruction to do something.
-Commands are messages that instruct a specific entity to perform a certain action.
+**Command** are messages that instruct a specific entity to perform a certain action.
 Unlike an event, a command is not a statement of fact; it is only a request, and thus may be refused.
 A typical way to convey refusal is to throw an exception.
 In Spine [command](/java/commands.md) is defined as a protobuf message.

+**Command Bus** is responsible for routing the command to its handler.
+Unlike a Command Handler it does not change business model or produce events.

+**Command Handler** receives and validates commands, executes the required actions.
+Command Handler changes the state of the business model and produces corresponding events, which are then written to the [Event Store](#eventstore).
+It also writes status to Command Store.

 **Event** is something that happened in the past.
-Capture all changes to an application state as a sequence of events.
+All changes to an application state are captured as a sequence of events.
 In Spine [events](/java/event.md) are defined as protobuf messages as well.

 **Aggregate** handles commands, applies events, and have a state model encapsulated within it that allows it to implement the required command validation, thus upholding the invariants (business rules) of the aggregate.
 Read more on declaring an [Aggregate](/java/aggregate.md) in Spine.

 **Aggregate Repository** manages Aggregates, sends events to Event Bus and latest Aggregate States to the Aggregate Stand.

-**Command Bus** is responsible for routing the command to its handler.
-Unlike a Command Handler it does not change business model or produce events.

-**Command Handler** receives and validates commands, executes the required actions.
-Command Handler changes the state of the business model and produces corresponding events, which are then written to the [Event Store](#eventstore).
-It also writes status to Command Store.

 **Command Store** receives commands from the Command Bus and records command statuses received from Aggregate Repository and Command Handler.